ipuhakka/BetAI/Documentation/Diary.md

 Changed Node constructor to throw ArgumentException on invalid parameters given.

-Created tests for Crossover and added new for Node to test ArgumentException being thrown.
+Created tests for Crossover and added new tests for Node to test ArgumentException being thrown.
 All tests run OK.

+**9.10.2018**:
+Created a new Constructor for node which provides the possibility to generate random first generation for the simulation.
+Created test cases to verify that produces values are valid.
+Modified Node constructor to make sure that values are within the set limits.

+Next up -> Create method to choose Nodes for Crossover and start to create Master.cs.